 - If a user shares they have liked specific products, services, or content you have shared in the past, consider reminding them each time you go live with new and relevant items that are most likely to appeal to them individually.

 - Whenever you are promoting a new sale, sending triggered messages with relevant items that are discounted to segmented groups helps you boost sales while also increasing overall web traffic.
 The more specific you can get with sharing relevant sale items with past customers, the easier it becomes to generate sales and better ROI.

+Wrap Up Triggered emails are nowadays more expected, almost anticipated, by customers.
 With the right triggers and drip campaigns in place, your triggered emails will lead to better customer experiences and higher results.